rpajanssen/api-test-examples/jax-rs-karate/README.md

 # What?

-This example project will help you write integration tests for SpringBoot REST resources using Karate.
+This example project will help you write integration tests for JAX-RS REST resources using Karate and RestEasy.

 Karate used to be build on top of Cucumber but they broke free from Cucumber.
 The latest version is no longer build on top / dependent on Cucumber.